-After recently receiving an invitation to do an Orion Expedition to Malaysian Borneo, we’ve been doing some research to find out.
-I’d always taken for granted that cruise ship travel was a slower and more sustainable mode of travel than flying.
-It turns out what I was thinking of was cargo ship travel, widely considered to be one of the most sustainable means of transport after walking, cycling, horse, donkey, camel, trains, buses, and fuel-efficient cars.
+After recently receiving an invitation to do an Orion Expedition to Malaysian Borneo, we’ve been doing some research to find out if it’s possible for small cruise ships to be sustainable and environmentally friendly.
+I have to confess that I’d always taken for granted that cruise ship travel was a slower and more sustainable mode of travel than flying.

 Then there are the negative effects on ports of call.
-Cruises are essentially all-inclusive holidays, where everything is paid in advance to the cruise company, so locals see very little benefit from shore excursions, aside from a small amount of money spent on souvenirs, and the large amount of waste left.
-Venice is the best or rather worst example.
-In Venice, the disposal of plastic water bottles left by day-trippers is a very serious problem, as is the impact of the ships on erosion of the islands from the waves created.
+Cruises are essentially all-inclusive holidays, where everything is paid for in advance to the cruise company, so local businesses see very little benefit from shore excursions, aside from a small amount of money spent on souvenirs and cold drinks.
+Then there’s the large amount of waste left behind.

-These include things like more aerodynamic designs, itineraries that make better use of tides, installation of solar power panels, LED lights, low-flow showerheads, and heat-transfer windows to cut down on cooling, reducing air-conditioning emissions and allowing more natural light, use of cleaner burning fuels and non-toxic cleaning supplies, onboard crushing of aluminium, tin and glass for recycling, re-using used cooking oil as an alternative fuel, replacing plastics with bio-degradable materials, and sourcing local sustainable produce for meals.
+Other initiatives include the use of cleaner burning fuels and non-toxic cleaning supplies, onboard crushing of aluminium, tin and glass for recycling, re-using used cooking oil as an alternative fuel, replacing single-use plastics with bio-degradable materials, and sourcing more sustainable local produce for meals.

-I’m also thinking that, just as we would in a hotel or apartment rental, we need to be responsible ourselves when we’re at sea, doing small things like turning lights out, re-using towels, giving the air-conditioning a miss if it’s not necessary, having showers instead of baths, and, just as we do in the restaurants we eat at, wherever possible, selecting dishes to eat that have created with local, seasonal, and sustainable produce.
+I’m also thinking that, just as we would in a hotel or apartment rental, as travellers we need to be responsible ourselves when we’re at sea, doing small things like turning lights out, re-using towels, giving the air-conditioning a miss if it’s not necessary, having showers instead of baths, and, just as we do in the restaurants we eat at, wherever possible, selecting dishes to eat that have created with local, seasonal, and sustainable produce.

-Until recently, cruise ship travel was not something we’d contemplated, partly for responsible travel reasons, but also because we weren’t sure it was a style of travel that was for us.
-That cruise ship travel is becoming more environmentally friendly, with even mega-liners like the Princess Cruises ships (remember The Love Boat?) now boasting long lists of sustainable practices, is definitely working in its favour.
+That cruise ship travel is becoming more environmentally friendly, with even mega-liners like the Princess Cruises ships (remember The Love Boat?) now boasting long lists of sustainable practices, is working in its favour.
 And the undeniably slower pace of travel is definitely appealing.

 So what do you think?
 Does cruise ship travel come to mind when you think of slow and sustainable travel?
 Are you a fan of cruises?
 Any tips for these slow and sustainable travellers?